FFjet/ActivateCortana/README.md

 Origin powershell script here: https://github.com/yxlllc/ActivateCortana

+## Operation effect
+After Operations:

 ## Building Tips
 · You need Multi-byte compilation using VS 2017(Recommended)

 · You cannot use this program for any commercial purpose.
-If you really need, contact me at my e-mail.
+If you really need it for this, contact me at my e-mail.

 Happy using!